 ED-E. Flies, allows you to spot enemies from really far away...
 And kick some ass with his laser while playing a bugle sound.

-The appliances in the Big MT "Sink" facility can all speak and offer useful services.
+The appliances in the Big MT "Sink" facility can all speak and offer useful services, at least once you find their personality backups.